 The Callignee and Traralgon South Emergency Committee (CEC) is a Community Based Emergency Management (CBEM) group of volunteers from the district.
 It serves the Callignee, Callignee North, Callignee South, Koornalla, Leroy and Traralgon South communities.
 These communities are a mix of small farms and residential properties.

 We focus on raising community awareness of likely community hazards.
 To identify those hazards we regularly review a formal community risk analysis.
 Annually, we publish a brochure encouraging residents to prepare themselves and their properties for future hazardous events.
 We encourage personal responsibility for actions during an event and we are preparing a framework to guide future recovery from an event.
-The framework is being developed from Dr Rob Gordon’s work which describes the phases a community goes through as it recovers and the four inter-related functions of recovery:
+The framework is being developed from Dr Rob Gordon’s work which describes the phases a community goes through as it recovers and the five inter-related functions of recovery:

 - The social environment – such as informal networks, arts activity, culture and historic influences, health and social services, and general participation in the life of the community.